Swarbrick Banks

 genre

-Definition of Agency by the Artist
+Definition of agency by the artist

-Music is a crucial element in the studio.
-I have particularly favoured works by Philip Glass and Arvo Pärt throughout my career and still do!
-I am also enamoured by the haunting songs by 'The Unthanks'; deep and rolling, reflective and brooding; their roots deep in their native Northumberland and unmistakably part the traditional music canon of the British Isles.
+Music is an important element in the studio.
+I particularly favour work by Philip Glass and Arvo Pärt but I also admire the folk group ' The Unthanks ', whose music is so stark and atmospheric rich and rolling reflective and brooding, their roots deep in their native Northumberland and unmistakably part of the BritishTraditional Music canon.

-Titles of paintings are mere trigger points to help the viewer focus in and join me on my original inspiration and intention.
+Titles of paintings are mere trigger points to help the viewer focus in and join me in my original inspiration and intention.
 Each painting should exist in its own right thereafter hopefully resonating in its own sort of beauty.

 Ego is a driver, especially in the early years when you might taste a bit of interest & success in your work but it shouldn't turn your head & lead you astray, careering forever in a single direction.
 It is very useful though for a necessary feeling of self-belief.
 If you don't believe in yourself... no one else will!